 In the United States, a significant risk device requires the prior submission of an application for an Investigational Device Exemption (IDE) to FDA for approval before initiating a clinical trial.
 Clinical trials are required to support a pre-market approval (PMA) and are sometimes required for 510(k) clearance.
 Some trials require a feasibility study followed by a pivotal trial.
-An IDE supplement is a means of obtaining approval to initiate a pivotal trial following the conclusion of a feasibility trial.
 We are conducting several clinical trials to validate the long-term results of procedures using our products and to support applications to regulatory agencies for expanded indications.
 In addition, we also conduct various studies to gather clinical data regarding our products.
 Key trials and studies are:

 CONVERGE.
 We are conducting the CONVERGE IDE clinical trial to evaluate the safety and efficacy of the EPi-Sense Guided Coagulation System with VisiTrax technology to treat symptomatic persistent and long-standing persistent Afib patients who are refractory or intolerant to at least one Class I and/or III anti-arrhythmic drug.
 The trial provides for enrollment of up to 153 patients at 27 domestic medical centers and three international medical centers.
 Enrollment began in 2014 and was completed in August 2018.
 The study protocol requires patient follow-up for twelve months post procedure for the primary effectiveness endpoint assessment and long-term follow-up through five years.
-The final PMA module was submitted in late 2019.
-In September 2019, we received approval for the Continued Access Protocol (CAP) for the CONVERGE study.
-The CAP is a single arm study of patients undergoing hybrid ablation only and currently provides for initial enrollment of up to 30 patients at 27 domestic sites, with the possibly of expanding the CAP study to enroll additional patients by submitting an IDE Supplement to FDA.
-Enrollment in the CONVERGE CAP is expected to begin in early 2020.
+The last PMA module was submitted in December 2019.
+Throughout 2020, we have conducted several meetings with FDA as they review our PMA submission, and we continue to actively work with FDA to complete the regulatory process.
+In November 2020, we submitted our responses to FDA, seeking PMA approval of the EPi-Sense system for an indication for treatment of symptomatic, drug-refractory, long-standing persistent atrial fibrillation, when augmented with an endocardial ablation catheter.
+We are currently waiting for feedback from FDA.

 aMAZE.
-In connection with our acquisition of SentreHEART, which we describe below, we are conducting the aMAZE IDE clinical trial. aMAZE is an FDA-approved, prospective, multicenter, randomized controlled trial evaluating the LARIAT Suture Delivery Device for LAA closure adjunctive to Pulmonary Vein Isolation (PVI) catheter ablation for the treatment of persistent and long-standing persistent Afib.
-The objective of the aMAZE Trial is to demonstrate that using the LARIAT device for LAA closure, plus a PVI ablation, will lead to a reduced incidence of recurrent Afib compared to PVI alone, with a favorable safety profile.
-The aMAZE Trial provides enrollment of up to 600 patients at 65 sites with one-year follow up.
-Primary endpoint measures are freedom from episodes of Afib greater than 30 seconds at one-year post treatment.
-Enrollment of 600 patients across 53 sites was completed in December 2019.
-In January 2020, we received approval for a CAP for the aMAZE study.
-The aMAZE CAP provides for additional patient enrollment of up to 85 patients at existing aMAZE trial sites, with the opportunity to further expand to 250 patients while the pre-market application is under review.
-We acquired SentreHEART, a privately held developer of percutaneous left atrial appendage management solutions sponsoring the aMAZE trial, in a merger on August 13, 2019.
+In connection with our acquisition of SentreHEART in August 2019, we are conducting the aMAZE IDE clinical trial. aMAZE is an FDA-approved, prospective, multicenter, randomized controlled trial evaluating the LARIAT system for LAA exclusion adjunctive to PVI catheter ablation for the treatment of persistent and long-standing persistent Afib.
+The objective of the aMAZE IDE trial is to demonstrate that using the LARIAT system for LAA exclusion, plus a PVI catheter ablation, will lead to a reduced incidence of recurrent Afib compared to PVI alone, with a favorable safety profile.
+The aMAZE IDE trial provides enrollment of up to 600 patients at 65 sites with one-year follow up.
+Enrollment was completed in December 2019, and patient follow-up for twelve months post PVI catheter ablation required by the study protocol remains ongoing.
+At this time, we have not experienced a significant delay in patient follow-up.
+However, we are unable to predict the occurrence of future delays as a result of the COVID-19 pandemic.
+In January 2020, we received approval for a CAP for the aMAZE IDE trial.
+The aMAZE CAP provides for additional patient enrollment of up to 85 patients at existing aMAZE IDE trial sites, with the opportunity to further expand to 250 patients while the pre-market application is under review.
+Enrollment in the aMAZE CAP is active and remains ongoing.

 ICE-AFIB.
 The ICE-AFIB clinical trial is designed to study the safety and efficacy of the cryoICE[®] system for persistent and long-standing persistent Afib treatment during concomitant on-pump cardiac surgery.
 The trial provides for enrollment of up to 150 patients at up to 20 sites in the United States.
-We received IDE approval from FDA to proceed with the ICE-AFIB trial in November 2018.
-Enrollment began in February 2019 and remains ongoing.
+Enrollment began in January 2019 and remains ongoing.